gabbersepp/dev.to-posts/blog-posts/net-internals/digging-into-callbacks/digging-into-callbacks.md

 # A few callbacks explained
 Until now we setup a simple profiler that is capable of logging every exception.
 Do you remember the output?
 It was just `exception thrown`, which may be useful but surely it will be much more useful if the exception name would be printed.

 If you looked at several callback methods, you may have noticed, that often you get only an id.
 E.g. a `FunctionId` or a `ClassId` and such things.
 This makes sense as passing more information to the callbacks will increase the overall CPU & RAM load.
 On the other hand, you have to call a few methods to get more information.
 Unfortunately it is often not very obviously what kind of method you have to use.
 At least I found it a bit confusing.
-But maybe the whole process is documented somewhere in the .NET documentation :-)
+But maybe the whole process is documented somewhere in the .NET documentation :smile:

 To make your life easier, I will show you some use cases.
 I will not write too much about it.
 I mean, I'm only calling some functions in a very stupid manner.
 So if you have questions, please ask and I'll try to answer them.